barryvdh/laravel-ide-helper/readme.md

 ## Lumen Install

-This pacakges is focused on Laravel development, but it can also be used in Lumen with some workarounds.
-Because Lumen works a little different, as it is like a barebone version of Laravel and the main configuration parameters are instead located in `bootstrap/app.php`, some arreglements must be made.
+This package is focused on Laravel development, but it can also be used in Lumen with some workarounds.
+Because Lumen works a little different, as it is like a barebone version of Laravel and the main configuration parameters are instead located in `bootstrap/app.php`, some alterations must be made.

 #### Enabling Facades